Initiatives, Advocacy & Information

 Read MoreThe ACT Container Deposit Scheme (ACT CDS) encourages ACT residents to reduce litter and the…

-Read MoreThe NSW Container Deposit Scheme, Return and Earn, began rolling out across NSW on 1…
+Read MoreThe NSW Container Deposit Scheme, Return and Earn, commenced in NSW on 1 December 2017.…

 Read MoreThe Northern Territory has had a Container Deposit Scheme in place for a number of…

-Read MoreQueensland’s Container Refund Scheme commenced on 1 November 2018, with more than 309 container refund…
+Read MoreQueensland’s Container Refund Scheme commenced on 1 November 2018, expanding scope to include wine and…

 Read MoreSouth Australia's Container Deposit Scheme was introduced in 1977 and has been effective in reducing…

-Read MoreTasmania is currently on track to launch a Container Refund Scheme in late 2022. [mapblock]…
+Read MoreTasmania is currently on track to launch a Container Refund Scheme in 2024 [mapblock] The…

 Read MoreThe Western Australian Container Deposit Scheme, Containers for Change, launched on 1 October 2020. [mapblock]…